jwilferd10/JavaScript-Password-Generator/README.md

 - You can do this by clicking the *GREEN* button above and you can download it by ZIP or copy the SSH!
 ### Usage:
 - Click "Generate Password"

+Or

+- Click on the box with "Your Secure Password"

+Then

 - Select what to include into password
 - Randomly generated password should then appear in center box
 - Copy to clipboard by clicking designated button